Blog · Review Essay · Last reviewed June 24, 2026

 The book also sometimes treats institutional entanglement as moral identity.
 Funding, contracting, influence, and alignment matter, but they are not all the same thing.
 A privacy tool can receive government-linked support and still provide real protection in some contexts.
 A platform can serve state interests and still contain internal conflicts among engineers, users, regulators, advertisers, and civil-society critics.
 The point is to map power precisely, not to make every connection prove the same conclusion.

-The practical lesson is to audit origin stories.
+The practical lesson is to audit origin stories, then audit action chains.

 When a technology arrives wrapped in liberation language, ask what institutions paid for it, what problems they needed solved, what data it must collect to function, what kinds of users become most legible, who can compel access, who can refuse, and what happens when the tool is connected to predictive models and automated action.